Help Shape the Future of PLM

 Opportunities for Industry

 This was followed up with the Global Survey into Industrial Expectations for the Future of PLM.
-Withresponses from countries the Survey provides extensive insights into the ways that industrialists would like to see PLM develop in the long-term future.
+With 62 responses from 15 countries the Survey provides extensive insights into the ways that industrialists would like to see PLM develop in the long-term future.

 Welcome to the PLM-IRF